hectorC/Android_spcmic_recorder/README.md

 **Note (written by a human):** Contains AI generated code and functionality description text (with a bit of AI hyperbole).
-This app is currently functional overall but it might be still unstable and contain bugs.
+This app is currently functional overall but it could still be unstable or buggy.
 Use at your own risk.

 # spcmic Recorder & Playback